 This article should be the opening of every scriptwriting course.
 The problem with scriptwriting classes is that there are too many rules, that may interfere with your art.
 In this article, I’ll tell you how you should treat rules when going to scriptwriting courses.

-Becoming a filmmaker is not an easy road; no one finishes film school and becomes a filmmaker.
-It will take you a few years (took me ten years) to settle into a film career.
+Becoming a filmmaker is not easy; no one finishes film school and becomes a filmmaker.
+It will take you a few years (it took me ten years) to settle into a film career.

-Filmmaking is a profession, and like every profession, you need to learn and practice it.
+Filmmaking is a profession; like every profession, you need to learn and practice it.
 There are two ways to do it:

 There are advantages and disadvantages to each one of them.
 But no matter what way you choose, the important thing is to pick a camera – any camera- and start shooting.
-If you’ll read film directors’ biographies – and I recommend to do it – you’ll learn that almost every film director started with shooting home videos with his friends.
+If you read film directors’ biographies – and I recommend doing it – you’ll learn that almost every film director started by shooting home videos with his friends.
 The more they practiced, the more they got better.

-Here are what Stanley Kubrick had to say about it in the very recommended book for filmmakers in all levels, Stanley Kubrick: Interviews:
+Here is what Stanley Kubrick had to say about it in the very recommended book for filmmakers on all levels, Stanley Kubrick: Interviews:

 So remember, whatever way you’ll choose, keep on practicing – never stop!
-Get as much experience as you can, take parts in other filmmakers film, be active, and always look for opportunities to participate in any production.
+Get as much experience as possible, participate in other filmmakers’ films, be active, and always look for opportunities to participate in any production.

 Your first job is to find the story you want to tell the world.
 Now, take your smartphone and start shooting something-anything.
 This blog contains many articles that will teach you a lot about filmmaking, but don’t just sit and learn; you must also go out and practice.
 By mixing studying with practicing, you will get results a lot faster.
-As a student, you will probably need to do the director and producer job together in your first films, but when you start to do bigger and more complicated films, don’t do them both.
+As a student, you will probably need to do the director and producer jobs together in your first films, but only do them both when you start to do more extensive and more complicated films.
 At some point, you might decide that free filmmaking courses are not enough, and you’ll start buying courses in specific fields you want to strengthen your skills- that’s great!

-The first question you need to answer is, why do you want to become a filmmaker.
-If it’s for fame and fortune, you might be heading for a big disappointment.
-If money is what you care about, I would recommend learning computer science or something in engineering.
+To answer that question, the first question you need to answer is, why do you want to become a filmmaker?
+You might be heading for a big disappointment if it’s for fame and fortune.
+If money is what you care about, I recommend learning computer science or engineering.
 But if you love going to the movies, you get excited about watching great movies, and you can’t see yourself doing anything else… Welcome to Movie School Free.